achille-roussel/nanomsgxx/api.md

-You are reading the reference documentation for the nanomsgxx C++ API, it presents each type and functions provided by the library along with technical on how and when to use them in your program, as well as some code examples.
+You are reading the reference documentation for the nanomsgxx C++ API, it presents each type and functions provided by the library along with technical details on how and when to use them in your program, as well as some code examples.

 **Namespaces**